ppmim/PAPI/docs/quick_look.rst

 at a raw near-infrared image and getting a quick feedback of the running observation.

-PQL is an application with a graphical user interface which monitors the GEIRS data output, waiting for new FITS files coming from GEIRS.
+PQL is an application with a graphical user interface which monitors the GEIRS_ data output, waiting for new FITS files coming from GEIRS_.
 When a new file is detected, it is added to the file list view in the main panel, and then PQL will perform the task previously specified by the user in the setup configuration.
 Some of the available tasks are: